CDU-data-science-team/pxtextminingdashboard/README.md

 them in a way that can aid decision-making, can be time-consuming and requires several staff hours.

-**How can we take some work of the shoulders of staff?
+**How can we take some work off the shoulders of staff?
 And how can we be confident that we identify burning issues in a timely manner?**

 We can automate much of the process with the power of algorithms: *Text Mining*